Probing Lorentz violation in $2\nu\beta\beta$ using single electron spectra and angular correlations

-In this work, we show that LIV signatures can be searched as well in the single electron spectra and the angular correlation between the two electrons emitted in $2\nu\beta\beta$ decay.
-First, we derive the formulas for the LIV contributions to these spectra and employ them using an improved version of our method described in refs. \cite{SM-2013, NIT-2020} to compute these contributions.
+In this work, we show that LIV signatures may also be searched in the single electron spectra and the angular correlation between the two electrons emitted in $2\nu\beta\beta$ decay.
+First, we derive the LIV contributions to these spectra and calculate them using an improved version of our method described in refs. \cite{SM-2013, NIT-2020}.
 Then, we discuss possible signatures that could be probed in experiments.
-We find a shift in the single electron spectrum due to LIV corrections similar to that reported for summed energy spectrum of the two electrons.
-Further, we show other LIV effects that may occur by analyzing the ratio of the total SME spectra to their SM counterparts in both single and summed electron energy cases.
-Another interesting quantity is the angular correlation spectrum on which LIV contributions also induce a distinct signature, as we will discuss.
-We find that the LIV contributions manifest differently for positive and negative values of the $\aof$ coefficient, increasing in magnitude as the electron energy gets close to the $Q$-value.
-As expected, small $\aof$ magnitudes produce less pronounced LIV effects.
-We perform this study for the nucleus $^{100}$Mo, but the results hold qualitatively for any other nuclei that undergo a $ 2\nu\beta\beta $ decay.
+We show that some distortion occurs in the single electron spectrum, maximal at small electron energy.
+Then, we present other possible LIV effects that can be highlighted by analysing the angular correlation spectra and the ratio between the total electron spectra (SME) and their standard counterparts (SM).
+We found that these LIV contributions manifest differently for positive and negative values of the $\aof$ coefficient, increasing in magnitude as the electron energy gets close to the $Q$-value.
+Finally, we propose an alternative, new method for constraining the $\aof$ coefficient, without a detailed analysis of the electron spectra, namely through the measurement of the angular correlation coefficient, $k^{2\nu}$.
+With a rough estimation, considering only the statistical errors, we constrained $\aof$ at the level of the present bounds obtained from summed energy electron spectra.
+We show that future experiments capable of measuring the angular correlation between electrons can significantly improve these limits.
+Our study is performed for the nucleus $^{100}$Mo, but the results hold qualitatively for other nuclei that undergo a double-beta decay.

-\paragraph*{Formalism.}The differential decay rate for the standard $2\nu\beta\beta$ process, $0^+\rightarrow0^+_1$ transitions, can be expressed as \cite{Haxton-1984, Doi-1985, Haxton-1984,Tomoda-1991}:
+\paragraph*{Formalism.}The differential decay rate for the standard $2\nu\beta\beta$ process, $0^+\rightarrow0^+_1$ transitions, can be expressed as \cite{Haxton-1984, Doi-1985, Haxton-1984,Tomoda-1991,Kotila-2012}

-where $\varepsilon_{1,2}$ are the electron energies, $\omega_{1,2}$ are the antineutrino energies, and $\theta_{12}$ is the angle between the two emitted electrons.
+where $\varepsilon_{1,2}$ are the electron energies, $\omega_{1,2}$ are the anti-neutrino energies, and $\theta_{12}$ is the angle between the two emitted electrons.
 In what follows, we adopt the natural units ($\hbar=c=1$).
-Within the Standard Model framework, the term $w^{2\nu}$ is given by
+Within the SM framework the $w^{2\nu}$ quantity reads

 where $g_A$ is the axial vector constant, $G_F$ is the Fermi coupling constant, $V_{ud}$ is the first element of the Cabibbo-Kobayashi-Maskawa matrix and $p_{1,2}$ are the momenta of the electrons.